CollegeLink: Free College Courses

 See Course Descriptions

-ART 110 – Introduction to Art – (3 Units) This lecture-based course provides an introduction to art from prehistoric times to the present.
+ART 110 – Introduction to Art – (3 Units) This course provides an introduction to art from prehistoric times to the present.
 Classroom presentations are supplemented by gallery and museum visits.
 While examining the role that the visual arts have played in the development of the cultures of the world, the student is exposed to a wide variety of artistic media.
 Transfers to CSU/UC and fulfills GE requirements for IGETC (Area 3) and CSU (Area C).

-MUS 119 – History of Rock Music – (3 Units) This course presents a historical study of the music of a rock musician.
+MUS 119 – History of Rock and Roll – (3 Units) This course presents a historical study of the music of a rock musician.
 The principal focus will be on the music with analysis, secondary emphasis is placed on the socio-logical, political, and economic conditions which so heavily influenced this musical genre’s development.
 Listening Active, directed listening, will be the primary function activity in the classroom.
 Out-of-class activities will include music listening and concert attendance.
 Transfers to CSU/UC and fulfills GE requirements for IGETC (Area 3) and CSU (Area C).

 Are you a good fit?